 Does chalk painted furniture have to be distressed?

+Choosing to give it that shabby chic look or skipping the distressing is completely personal preference.
 I actually don’t care for chipped furniture and prefer a smooth, clean look so I skip the distressing step.
 I still love chalk paint because it’s so easy to apply and always dries nice and smooth, distressing is just not my style!

 What’s the deal with furniture wax?